protontypes/open-sustainable-technology/README.md

 - [The REgional Model of INvestments and Development](https://github.com/remindmodel/remind) - A modular open source multi-regional model incorporating the economy, the climate system and a detailed representation of the energy sector.
 - [WHAT-IF](https://github.com/RaphaelPB/WHAT-IF) - Water, Hydropower, Agriculture Tool for Investment and Financing decision support tool.
 - [Investment Framework for a More Sustainable World](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework) - This framework was created as a tool for those seeking to make emissions reductions and sustainability related investments with the goal of mitigating the impacts of climate change, based on guidelines set forth by Chamath Palihapitiya in July 2020.
-- [r2dii.analysis](https://github.com/2DegreesInvesting/r2dii.analysis) - Summarize key metrics attributed to the portfolio (e.g. production, emission factors), and calculate targets based on climate scenarios.
+- [r2dii.analysis](https://github.com/RMI-PACTA/r2dii.analysis) - Tools to Calculate Climate Targets for Financial Portfolios.
 - [SBTi Temperature Alignment tool](https://github.com/OFBDABV/SBTi) - Helps companies and financial institutions to assess the temperature alignment of current targets, commitments, and investment and lending portfolios, and to use this information to develop targets for official validation.
 - [Real-Impact-Tracker-Methodology](https://github.com/realimpat/Real-Impact-Tracker-Methodology/) - A methodology to assess the Real Impact of funds on social and environmental issues.
 - [MimiFUND.jl](https://github.com/fund-model/MimiFUND.jl) - Used to perform cost-benefit and cost-effectiveness analyses of greenhouse gas emission reduction policies.